shadabahmed/shadabahmed.github.io/_posts/2017-11-30-single-value-tree.md

 <img width="400" alt="unival_tree" src="/assets/images/unival_tree.png">

 Above tree was generated using the [graphviz](https://github.com/glejeune/Ruby-Graphviz) library.
-The result for above tree would be `6`.
+The result for the tree above would be `6`.
 There is a [C++ implementation](https://crazycoderzz.wordpress.com/count-the-number-of-unival-subtrees-in-a-binary-tree/) around.
 The time complexity is `O(n)`.

 The ruby implementation looks a lot simpler owing to the fact that it can return multiple values.
 Here it is: